Collisionless relaxation to equilibrium distributions in cold dark matter halos: origin of the Navarro-Frenk-White profile: Response theory for collisionless self-gravitating systems

 \subsection{Physical setup}

 We study the evolution of a self-gravitating system such as a galaxy or dark matter halo by tracking how its different parts gravitationally interact with each other.
 We formulate a theory for the response of a system to a perturbing potential $\Phi_\rmP$.
 The response can be modeled as a linear perturbation if the perturbing force is weaker than the mean gravitational force of the system itself.
-This is satisfied if the perturber is more extended than the system.
 In this paper, we develop a working model for how a halo assembles over time.
-Consider a spherically symmetric halo with an isothermal (truncated) harmonic core that is fluctuating (virializing).
+Consider a spherically symmetric halo that is fluctuating (virializing).
 As the halo gravitationally accretes new matter, it gets heated by the fluctuating halo and relaxes to a quasi-steady distribution different from the initial one.
 As more matter gets accreted, it experiences stochastic heating by the modified halo.
 This is how the halo grows and relaxes.

 During this process of stochastic heating, energy gets transferred from the perturber (fluctuating halo) to the system (accreted material) in a diffusive manner.
 This is because the DF $f_0$ of the system is typically a monotonically decreasing function of energy, so that there exist more particles with lower energy than the perturber, than with higher energy.
-Therefore, more particles gain energy from than lose energy to the perturber.
+As a result, more particles gain energy from than lose energy to the perturber.
 Since the total energy of the system and the perturber is conserved, the perturber cools and experiences dynamical friction \citep[][]{Chandrasekhar.43,Tremaine.Weinberg.84} and the system heats up.
 In this paper, we focus on the relaxation of the system and not on that of the perturber.
 As alluded to above, we are interested in the scenario where a system of accreted matter is heated by the gravitational fluctuations in the pre-assembled halo which acts as the perturber.